 Types of Driveway Alarms

 While the idea of a driveway alarm is simple, today’s options can seem complex.
 Among the products available, there are three common types of driveway alarms.
 All of them can increase your home security and provide more protection for your family, and each type has specific benefits.

 Passive Infrared (PIR)

-Passive infrared (PIR) driveway alarms have infrared beams that sense nearby movement using heat.
+Passive infrared (PIR) driveway alarms have infrared light beams that sense nearby movement using heat.
 Often referred to as PIR alarms, passive infrared alarms are probably the most common type on the market.
 Because they detect objects that radiate warmer temperatures, these alarms will sense not only car engines but also animals and people.